INRC has Neighborhood Assistance Program (NAP) credits available!

 What is NAP?
 NAP credits allow a donor to INRC to receive state tax credits applied to their state tax liability at 50% of the donation.
 For example: for your donation of $1,000, your donation write-off on your state taxes would be $500 in direct credit to your total state tax liability.
 Learn more about NAP on the IHCDA website.

 What are Neighborhood Assistance Program (NAP) Tax Credits?
 NAP is a program of the State of Indiana, administered by the Indiana Housing and Community Development Authority (IHCDA).
 Each year, NAP offers $2.5 million in tax credits for distribution to 501(c)(3) not-for-profit organizations across Indiana.
-As an awardee/recipient of NAP tax credits, INRC is utilizing the credits as a fundraising tool to help us leverage additional contributions from individuals and organizations to support our programs that support Indianapolis neighborhoods, grassroots leaders and not-for-profits.
+As a recipient of NAP tax credits, INRC is using the credits as a tool to leverage additional contributions.
+Your contribution will support our programs that support Indianapolis neighborhoods, neighbors, and not-for-profits.

 How do NAP Tax Credits work?
 When a donor purchases credits, they receive a tax credit toward their Indiana state income tax liability valued at 50% of the amount of their purchase.
 The donor receives this credit when filing their Indiana state tax return.
 Donors may also be eligible to claim the amount of the gift as a tax deduction on an itemized federal income tax return, extending the savings even further.